 ARS: Autonomous Robot Simulator

-ARS is a physically-accurate open-source simulation suite for research and development of mobile manipulators and, in general, any multi-body system.
-It is modular, easy to learn and use, and can be a valuable tool in the process of robot design, in the development of control and reasoning algorithms, as well as in teaching and educational activities.
+ARS is a physically-accurate robotics simulator written in Python.
+It's main purpose is to help researchers with to develop mobile manipulators and, in general, any multi-body system.
+It is open-source, modular, easy to learn and use, and can be a valuable tool in the process of robot design, in the development of control and reasoning algorithms, as well as in teaching and educational activities.

-- ODE (Open Dynamics Engine) 0.12 (from rev 1864 could work but is untested) with Python bindings
+- ODE (Open Dynamics Engine) 0.12 with Python bindings

 - VTK (Visualization Toolkit) 5.8 with Python bindings